halon-extras/tracking/README.md

 - secret `array` - The secret settings **Required**
 - click `boolean` - If click tracking should be enabled
 - open `boolean` - If open tracking should be enabled
+- unsubscribe `boolean` - If one-click list unsubscribe should be enabled
 - additional `array` - Additional data to store in the link

 The following properties are available in the **secret** array.